Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Where Do African Cichlids Prefer to Live in the Aquarium?

-These fish typically roam near the top and middle of the tank.
-They love to hide and will spend much of their time in caves and similar hiding spots.
-If there are other fish in the tank, be sure you provide plenty of hiding places for them as well.
+African Cichlids typically roam near the top and middle of the tank.
+They love to hide and spend much of their time in caves and similar hiding spots.
+If there are other fish in the tank, be sure to provide plenty of hiding places for them.

 Since this species tends to roam the whole tank, they do best with bottom feeders.
-They don’t spend much time at the bottom, which means that they typically do fine with fish that hang around down there.
+They don’t spend much time at the bottom, so they typically do fine with fish that live below them.

 Water Parameters